Max Whisson’s windmill may well be among the significant adaptations we need to survive and thrive in such a world regardless.

 Well, this is it in a nutshell.

-Along with a mixture of gases air includes water vapour.
+Along with a mixture of gases air includes water vapor.

 The Whisson windmill essentially is a wind turbine, connected to a refrigeration compressor.
 A compressed refrigerant cools the blades of the wind turbine, after which it is returned to a compressor.